modxorg/Docs/en/extras/eventsx/index.md

 ## Download

-It can be downloaded from within the MODX Revolution manager via [Package Management](developing-in-modx/advanced-development/package-management "Package Management"), or from the MODx Extras Repository, here: <http://modx.com/extras/package/eventsx>
+It can be downloaded from within the MODX Revolution manager via [Package Management](developing-in-modx/advanced-development/package-management "Package Management"), or from the MODX Extras Repository, here: <http://modx.com/extras/package/eventsx>

 ## Development and Bug Reporting